Kidstoysstudio's ultimate activity book collection Download activity book

 However, if they misuse it or if you allow them to abuse it, they can also take a lot of wrong things from it.

-That said, it is important that you activate parental controls or kids internet filters on your tablet and smartphone for the sake of your kids.
+That said, it's important that you have parental controls or internet filters for kids on your tablets and smartphone in the interest of your children.

 For example, here's one of my favorite Family time apps that explains what can be done to give kids their space, while at the same time limiting and tracking their activity:

-In this post, we'll talk about how to set up parental controls on Android tablets, some of the best kids' filtering apps for kids out there, why it's needed, and more.
+In this post, we will talk about setting up parental controls Android-tablets, some of the best kids filter apps available, why it's necessary, and more.
 So keep reading.

 Children spend a lot of time on tablets and smartphones

-A 2014 study shows that 40% of children started using a tablet even before they could barely speak.
+A 2014 study shows that 40% of children have a tablets started using even before they could barely talk.

-On average, a child can consume 4-7 hours a day using a tablet.
+On average, a child can consume 4-7 hours a day with help from a tablets.

 While this may not seem like a problem to many, the long-lasting effects are becoming apparent.